AmbireTech/adex-protocol/README.md

 In a minimal setup, we have two validators defending opposite interests (advertiser-side platform, publisher-side platform).

-@TODO why 2 validators are trustless in a normal channel
-@TODO there are many cases where you'd want more than two validators -> natural discepancies, publisher trusts the publisher-side platform, liveness
-@TODO why validators are generalized, why can you need more than two
+This setup, by itself, does not imply any additional trust: each new state has to be approved by both the paying side and the receiving side (essentially, a 2 out of 2 setup).
+Essentially, the sender signs a new state, which pays more to the receiver, but we require both to sign off, otherwise the sender would be able to arbitrarily manipulate the balances.
+To understand more, you can read [Understanding payment channels](https://blog.chainside.net/understanding-payment-channels-4ab018be79d4) or [state channels](https://www.jeffcoleman.ca/state-channels/).

+However, in OUTPACE, unlike in regular state/payment channels, we separate participants from signing parties (validators), and allow any arbitrary number of validators.

+We do that because:

+* Sometimes we need a third party to resolve conflicts created by natural discrepancies (e.g. an event was received by 1 out of 2 parties, and there's no tie breaker)
+* Maintaining liveness is critical; in a 2 out of 2 setup, 1 party going down means that the channel stalls
+* The publisher needs to trust the publisher-side platform, read on to [Trust implications](#trust-implications)

 ### Trust implications

 For a state to be valid, it requires 2/3 or more validator signatures.
-In a setup with the minimum number of validators, 2, this can only mean two signatures.
+In a setup with the minimum number of validators, 2, this can only mean 2 signatures.

-@TODO describe trust model; worst cases
-@TODO describe the worst attack: publisher-side platform is malicious, works together with advertiser-side platform; describe mitigations: more validators
+As you many have noticed, we imply that multiple publishers delegate a single "publisher-side platform".
+This means that a consortium of publishers assume that a given publisher-side platform will act in their interest.

+Generally, even without trusting the platform, the publishers will receive constant guarantees for their revenue.

+However, if the publisher-side platform and the advertiser-side platform both become malicious, they can sign a new state, allowing them to withdraw the channel balance together.

+This attack is only possible if >=2/3 (in this case, all 2 out of 2) validators become malicious, but it wouldn't be a problem in a regular payment channel setup where one of the signers is the actual participant.

+There are a number of mitigations that we believe are sufficient:

+1. The publisher-side platform should actually be operated by publishers
+2. There could more than 2 validators (this also solves natural discrepancies and liveness issues)
+3. Anyone can run publisher-side platforms, so we expect different publishers grouping together to create multiple platforms

 ### Liveness implications